Real Estate School-Based Traineeships (SBAT NSW)

 • behaving in a responsible and ethical manner

-Resolving issues or concerns within a Traineeship
+Resolving issues or concerns within traineeships & school based apprenticeships

 As the first step, you're encouraged to speak to your training provider about any issues or concerns about your training under Smart and Skilled.
 All approved Smart and Skilled training providers must have a consumer protection officer who can help students with their concerns.